Qiskit/qiskit/README.md

 ```
 #### Setup you enviroment

-We recomend that you use python virtual enviroments to improve your experience.
+We recomend using python virtual environments to improve your experience.
 [Setup the environment](doc/install.rst#3.1-Setup-the-environment)

 ## Creating your first Quantum Program